Spin Shoes – Guide to Indoor Cycling Shoes for spinning

 SPD compatible clips

-They have two bolts, which go into the shoe and they fit into pedals which look like this:
+The most widely used spin cleats are SPD (Shimano Pedaling Dynamics).
+They have two bolts, which go into the shoe and they fit into pedals.

 Official spinning machines use SPD and the vast majority of indoor bikes.
 This is the format used in touring and MTB (mountain bike) shoes.